qvistn/cookbook/recipies/snacks/Banana fry/recipe.md

 1. Peel the banana, slit it lengthwise and keep it aside.
 2. Make a batter with Plain flour, Rice flour, Turmeric powder, Baking soda, Sugar, Salt, Water.
-3. Pour some oil into a pan.
+3. Heat the oil in a deep bottom pan.
 Dip sliced banana in the batter and make sure it is evenly coated.
 Deep fry it

 ## Notes
 1. Sliced banana should be thick enough for frying.